Donald Enlow

-Donald H. Enlow (January 22, 1927 – July 5, 2014) was an American scientist known for his contributions to field of orthodontics through his work and understanding of the process of growth and development, especially of the human facial structure.
+Donald H. Enlow (January 22, 1927 – July 5, 2014) was an American scientist known for his contributions to the field of orthodontics, particularly through his research on growth and development, with a special focus on human facial structure.

 Life

 He was born in Mosquero, New Mexico in 1927 to Martie and Donald C. Enlow.
 He married Martha McKnight in 1945.
 Enlow enlisted in Coast Guard during WWII.
 After returning from the war, he earned his bachelor's degree in 1949 and his master's degree from the University of Houston in 1951.
 He then earned his PhD in Vertebrate Morphology from Texas A&M University in 1955.
 He eventually became an assistant professor at West Texas State University.
 After that he worked as an anatomy professor in the University of Michigan School of Dentistry for 15 years.
 He eventually moved from Michigan to become the Chairman of Anatomy at West Virginia University School of Medicine.
 He was named the Thomas J. Hill Distinguished Professor of Physical Biology after he joined the Case Western Reserve University Orthodontic Department as its chair in 1977.